-While not unproblematic, we hope to contribute both to changing understandings of spatial media and provide a moment of pause, to take stock, to reflect and document this curious moment.
 No longer entirely comfortable under the subfield of GIScience, digital forms of mapping have become media.
-While GIScience has also changed rapidly over the past decade it is still largely wedded to a specific set of technologies, practised by a particular set of institutional actors, and rooted in the map as a one-to-many mode of communication model.
-Instead, spatial media have largely emerged through different technologies and ways of thinking, have a much wider set of corporate, institutional and civic actors, and reframe mapping as interfaces and many-to-many communication channels for accessing, navigating, creating, discussing and sharing information.
-As such, making sense of spatial media requires an analysis that approaches spatial and locative technologies, the geoweb and neogeography in a much more expansive way than simply adopting a critical GIS perspective.
-As the chapters in this book make clear, understanding spatial media requires a variety of different perspectives drawn from across the academy geography, sociology, media studies, computer science, critical data studies, software studies, law, etc. And rather than working in disciplinary isolation, a multidisciplinary approach is required.
+While GIScience has also changed rapidly over the past decade it is still largely wedded to a specific set of technologies, practiced by a particular set of institutional actors, and rooted in the map as a one-to-many mode of communication model.
+Instead, spatial media have largely emerged through different technologies and ways of thinking, has a much wider set of corporate, institutional and civic actors, and reframes mapping as interfaces and many-to-many communication channels for accessing, navigating, creating, discussing and sharing information.
+As such, making sense of spatial media requires an analysis which approaches spatial and locative technologies, the geoweb and neogeography in a much more expansive way than simply adopting a critical GIS perspective.

+Understanding spatial media requires a variety of different perspectives drawn from across the academy - geography, sociology, media studies, computer science, critical data studies, software studies, law, etc. And rather than working in disciplinary isolation, a multidisciplinary approach is required.

 As we have argued in this chapter, making sense of spatial media needs to extend well beyond a focus on the spatial and locative technologies themselves and how they work in practice to consider their implications for how we understand key concepts - spatial data/information, mapping, space/spatiality, mobility/spatial behaviour, spatial imaginaries and knowledge politics.
-Spatial media impact multiple aspects of social life, including economics, governance, politics and culture, as well as innovation, business, marketing and advertising.

-Importantly, then, no longer should spatial media be seen as peripheral to key processes underlying, and key debates about, the formulation and practice of everyday life.
-Instead, how spatial media have pervaded and are reshaping social, economic and political life needs to be appreciated more widely.
+Spatial media impacts multiple aspects of social life, including economics, governance, politics and culture, as well as innovation, business, marketing and advertising.
+Importantly then, no longer should spatial media be seen as peripheral to key processes underlying, and key debates about, the formulation and practice of everyday life.
+Instead, how spatial media has pervaded and is reshaping social, economic and political life needs to be appreciated more widely.